valaDevs/persianBootstrapUtensils/README.md

-# RTL stuff for using bootstrap in persian websited
+# RTL stuff for using bootstrap in persian websites
 `bootstrap vewrsion == > 4.6`